phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - `pileup.end`, empty flag file
 - `nonIG.txt`, read-oriented stats for both primary and alternate assembly at non-IG locus

-#### The final output files will be in the `errorPlots/` directory and should include the following files:
+#### `closeread-plot` will use above files as input and generate the final output files in the `errorPlots/` directory and should include the following files:

 - `summary.allreads.png`, summary evaluation of the general stats
 - `length.png`, locus length plot